cagelmi/integro-differential-equations-solver/README.md

 ## Python version

-There is a Python version available through PyPi repository, translated and manteined by Josh Karpel.
-The Pythpn version can be found here:
+There is a Python version available through the PyPi repository, translated and manteined by Josh Karpel.
+The Python version can be found here:

 https://pypi.org/project/idesolver/